neondatabase/website/content/docs/guides/branch-archiving.md

 Connecting to an archived branch, querying it, or performing some other action that accesses it will trigger the unarchive process.
 Connection times and query times may be slower while a branch is unarchived.

-The following actions will automatically unarchive a branch, transferring the branch's data from archive storage back to regular Neon storage:
+The following actions will automatically unarchive a branch, transferring the branch's data back to regular Neon storage:

 - Connecting to or querying the branch from a client or application
 - Querying the branch from the Neon SQL Editor